 If you are a graduate student who has been charged with academic misconduct, you have the right to request, within ten (10) days of the mailing or personal delivery of the misconduct report, a hearing before the Graduate School Scholastic Appeals Committee, which serves as the academic misconduct hearing committee for all graduate students.
 (See UWS Chapter 14 and Fac.
 Doc.
 1686 for further information and procedures.)

-If you decide to exercise this right, you must send a written request to the Dean of the Graduate School, Mitchell Hall Suite 251, University of Wisconsin-Milwaukee, P.O.
+If you decide to exercise this right, you must send a written request to the Dean of the Graduate School.
+You may submit the request in writing by email to firstname.lastname@example.org, or by mailing or dropping off a request to the Dean of the Graduate School, Mitchell Hall Suite 251, University of Wisconsin-Milwaukee, P.O.
 Box 340, Milwaukee WI, 53201-0340.
-Scheduling of your hearing will begin once you submit an Academic Misconduct Hearing Request Form to the office of the Dean.
+Scheduling of your hearing will begin once you submit an Academic Misconduct Hearing Request Form to the Office of the Dean.